-The Board of Directors is supported by a Senior Management Team which meets regularly to direct and monitor the operational and financial performance of the company's activities, business planning and policy development.
+- The Employee Owned Trust, panel of trustees who ensure that Capstone Foster Care Group continues to be managed professionally on behalf of its employees. - The Senior Management Team which meets monthly to direct and monitor the operational and financial performance of the company's activities including business planning and policy development.

-Each level of the organisation has a forum for discussion and monitoring of relevant issues appertaining to that particular level.
-In addition, there are local staff team meetings, attended by managers, social workers and administrative support staff, alongside whole region events to inform practice.
+The organisation's forums for discussion and monitoring of relevant issues including local management and staff team meetings, attended by managers, social workers and administrative support staff and whole regional events which inform practice.